KRR-SU/SMTI-TPLP-2021/README.md

 ## LTIU

-Under '/LTIU' we provide our ILP implementation to solve Max Card SMTI.
+Under '/LTIU' we provide our implementation of the algorithm proposed by Gelain et al. (2013) to solve Max Card SMTI.

 * Sample Usage
     - For solving Max Cardinality SMTI: \